Paths of Memory

 All these pasts that these monuments and museums preserve reverberate today.
 In her book In the Wake: On Blackness and Being, Christina Sharpe asks: “How do we memorialize an event that is still ongoing?” and answers: “In the wake, the past that is not past reappears, always, to rupture the present.”
 And so we ask: Who determines how we shape memory?
 How does a monument perform—in grand narratives and in subtle, defiant counterpoints?
 How can we re‑member in other ways to claim our right to produce history—and our future?

-The commissioned artworks will unfold throughout September and October 2025.
-The installations developed as a result of the research and performative works will be presented at the exhibition Tatar* Kiss at Vleeshal.
+The commissioned artworks unfolded throughout September and October 2025.
+The installations developed as a result of the research and performative works will be presented at the exhibition Tatar* Kiss at Vleeshal until December 14.

 The production of Stas Shärifullá and Ziliä Qansurá’s artwork is generously supported by the WE Jansenfonds.